Rare disease day 2019

 Event Summary

-The theme this year was “Bridging health and social care” which focused on bridging the gaps in the coordination between medical, social and support services in order to tackle the challenges that people living with a rare disease and their families around the world face every day.
+The theme for this year was “Bridging Health and Social Care,” focusing on improving coordination between medical, social, and support services to address the daily challenges faced by people living with rare diseases and their families.

-Thousands of events took place in every continent in the world!
+Thousands of events took place across every continent!

-• We welcomed 8 new countries to the movement this year: Dominican Republic, Lesotho, Montenegro, Namibia, Niger, Qatar, Sri Lanka and Zambia.
+We welcomed eight new countries to the movement: Dominican Republic, Lesotho, Montenegro, Namibia, Niger, Qatar, Sri Lanka, and Zambia.

-• A Rare Disease Day Policy Event, the Second High-Level Event of the NGO Committee for Rare Diseases took place at the United Nations in New York with the sponsorship of the Permanent Mission of Estonia to the United Nations.
+A Rare Disease Day Policy Event, the Second High-Level Event of the NGO Committee for Rare Diseases, took place at the United Nations in New York, sponsored by the Permanent Mission of Estonia to the UN.

 Media Coverage